ThomasQi3141/ThomasQi3141/README.md

 # Hey, I'm Thomas

-I'm a first-year CS student at the University of Waterloo, and a full-stack/iOS developer who's passionate about data science and machine learning 🙂
+I'm a first-year CS student at the University of Waterloo, and a full-stack/iOS developer who's passionate about machine learning 🙂

 ## Check out some of my cool projects: